[Updated] The ideal buyer profile: your key to selling better

 While it’s hard to turn potential business away, admitting to yourself that you just can’t support a certain type of customer will save you a lot of hassle and worry in the long run.
 Creating accurate buyer profiles enables your entire team – from sales to service and marketing – to spot a great-fit customer when they see one, speaking to them, tailoring great service and creating useful content to them accordingly.
 Ensure everyone in your business understands exactly what you are (and aren’t) looking for in a customer.

-Ask yourself these questions before creating (and training your team about) your ideal buyer profile:
+Creating your ideal buyer personas can seem difficult but asking yourself these questions before creating (and training your team about) your ideal buyer profile can be one way to start.

 Deciding your ideal buyer profiles doesn’t have to be a long, difficult process; take the time to answer the questions above and flesh out your ideal buyer profile.